rothos/protocol_1/index.md

 Other people’s intelligence, skill, compassion, and love keep us safe, not them being forced into a narrow range of behaviors around you.
 Of course, people can locally disagree about what’s safe and good, and people can not realize how they’re being harmful, and people can be manufacturing victimhood or engaging in net-destructive self-healing strategies, and so on.
 So, ideally, as many people as possible are collaboratively and synergistically engaging in effective self-transformative practice and resource acquisition and distribution, etc.

-In any case, if someone doesn’t need to layer in your presense, then they can grow in your presence.
+In any case, if someone doesn’t need to layer in your presence, then they can grow in your presence.
 And, if this is mutual, then you can grow together.

 #### XV: It’s not cool

 It’s best to consider the powers, the siddhis, the effects as not cool.
 They can become a thing in communities of practice.
 And they can become an ugly, escalatory, ruinous thing between practitioners.
 One or both people can do disendorsed, yet still hate-filled, tremendous harm to the other or to people caught in the crossfire.

 (This is a bit of an overgeneralization, but: People uncontrollably (or deliberately) reach for the powers when they have social skill deficits, or they’re very afraid, or deep-down they’re resigned and feel helpless and hopeless.
-Otherwise, they would have already backchained to something collaborative and onstructive, both non-verbally smooth/friendly and explicitly clear, and they likely wouldn’t have found themselves in the triggering situation in the first place.)
+Otherwise, they would have already backchained to something collaborative and instructive, both non-verbally smooth/friendly and explicitly clear, and they likely wouldn’t have found themselves in the triggering situation in the first place.)

 If something especially subtly weird is going on, there is minimal to be gained from toughing it out, being seen as strong, by self or others.